zerotohero-dev/JFDI/README.md

 And once you are done, they will be syncronized everywhere.

-**JFDI** it gives you the liberty to modify your files however you like.
+**JFDI** gives you the liberty to modify your files however you like.

 It only has a single requirement: